 When they do happen, this type of UEDVT typically shows up in young, otherwise healthy athletes.
 It typically occurs in men, but that ratio may change as more women get involved in athletics, notes Richard Becker, M.D., chief of the division of cardiovascular health and disease and director and physician-in-chief of the Heart, Lung and Vascular Institute at the University of Cincinnati College of Medicine.
-This causes about 20 percent of all UEDVTs.
+This causes about

 A fracture involving the humerus, clavicle, or ribs or any trauma to the surrounding muscles can damage nearby blood vessels.
 This can result in a UEDVT.